 As a line manager you get to know your staff over time.
 You are well placed to identify changes in a staff member's behaviour, attitude and/or work performance/attendance.
-These changes may be indicators of an emerging or on-going problem/issue.
+These changes may be indicators of an emerging or ongoing problem/issue.

 You may need to address performance, behaviour and/or attendance issues.
-Staff members may come to you as their line manager to highlight certain issues impacting on them e.g. interpersonal conflict, stress, bullying.
+Staff members may come to you as their line manager to highlight certain issues impacting on them e.g. interpersonal issues, stress, bullying.

 Sometimes these interactions can be challenging.
 You may feel unprepared or overwhelmed.
 You may feel that you don't know what to do or how to handle a given situation.
 These feelings are not unusual.
-On pages 9-13 of this guide, sources of support have been outlined to assist you when staff issues arise.
+For sources of support to assist you when staff issues arise please refer to the heading Where can the Manager get Help and Support? in this guide.